surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Axis type</b> specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.

-  - **Indexed** specifies the data to be plotted in numeric values starting from zero on x-axis.
+  - <b>Indexed</b> specifies the data to be plotted in numeric values starting from zero on x-axis.

-  - **Category** specifies the data to be plotted as category group on x-axis.
+  - <b>Category</b> specifies the data to be plotted as category group on x-axis.

-  - **Timeseries** specify the data to be plotted as time values.
+  - <b>Timeseries</b> specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

--  **X-Grid Color** display specific color on X-axis.
+-  <b>X-Grid Color** display specific color on X-axis.

 - **X-Axis Font Color** Enables different color option for the values on X-axis.